NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-cannot-be-banned.md

 ---
 heading: Chapter Eleven
 title: Bitcoin Cannot Be Banned
-subheading: (Originally published on 8 November 2019)
+subheading: Originally published<br />on 8 November 2019
 ---

 ## Is Bitcoin Functional as Money?